D3DEnergetic/FIDASIM/docs/user-guide/02_physics/08_passive.md

 * Fast-ion D-\(\alpha\) (FIDA)
 * Neutral Particle Analyzer (NPA)

-# Passive Neutral Grid
+# Passive Grid

-By default, FIDASIM will define the passive neutral grid to encompass the beam grid and the entire plasma volume.
+By default, FIDASIM will define the passive grid to encompass the beam grid and the entire viewable plasma volume.
-If the interpolation grid is 3D, then the passive neutral grid is the interpolation grid.
+If the interpolation grid is 3D, then the passive grid is the interpolation grid.
-FIDASIM writes the passive [neutral grid information](../01_getting_started/03_running:html##Running-Interactively) in the output file.
+FIDASIM writes the passive grid settings are printed to the [standard output](../01_getting_started/03_running.html#running-interactively)

 # Relevant Namelist Settings